 6. SHIPPING - Progressively prohibit use of bunker fuel and other fossil fuel in shipping.
 Impose fees on sales of bunker fuel, with revenues used to fund batteries and hydrogen fuel cells to replace traditional engines in ships.
 Impose fees on shipping of fossil fuel, with revenues used to clean up waterways and support wildlife conservation.

-7. URBAN WASTE - Progressively make that zero % waste leaves each city, neither by road or boat transport nor through the sky, soil or waterways.
+7. URBAN WASTE - Progressively make that zero % waste leaves each city through transport or through the sky, soil or waterways.
 Make that waste will be processed within each city, preferably pyrolyzed with biochar and nutrients returned to soils.
 Add sensors to rubbish bins and garbage collection trucks to ensure that no toxic products are disposed off, unless through collection points that ensure proper processing.

 8. PLASTIC - Ensure that no plastic (or plastic parts) will be sold without permit and without fees high enough to ensure return of such items to approved collection points for safe disposal and processing.
 Ban single-use plastic, such as for packaging, containers, bags, etc.

 9. DIET - Progressively ban sales of livestock products, unless supplied for medical purposes if no alternatives are available.
 Add fees to sales of livestock products, with revenues used to fund rebates on soil and water supplements that contain biochar and olivine sand in rural areas.
 In coastal areas, use revenues to assist enhanced weathering in waterways.
 Stop using antibiotics and hormones to stimulate growth in animals.
 Stop using crop to feed animals, unless for sales of petfood to pets held with a permit.
 Add fees on sales of products that have carbon dioxide, sugar, salt, flavors or coloring added, with revenues used to promote vegan-organic diet.